 - Allowing a wide range of flexible building forms, including the General, General with Height Incentive, and Point Tower forms - Requiring building form features intended to improve the pedestrian realm, including: - o A minimum build-to range of 0-10 ft. for 70% of the lot frontage on most streets - Street level activation through minimum transparency requirements and prohibitions on inactive uses for 70% of the primary street frontage at the street level - 2.
-Plan Recommendations regarding "Building Form" include providing a datum line, or upper story setback at a maximum of five stories for all buildings over five stories in height; encouraging variations in building height based on building form alternatives rather than use premiums, including a point tower building form that would allow for additional height; promoting urban character by minimizing setbacks to provide a consistent street edge; and minimizing the visual impact of parking (pages 67-68).
+The Plan makes several recommendations that directly address building form, including provision of a "datum line," or upper story setback at a maximum of five stories.
+It also recommends variations in building height based on building form alternatives rather than use premiums, including a point tower building form that would allow for additional height.
+It seeks to promote urban character by minimizing setbacks to provide a consistent street edge and also specifically recommends minimizing the visual impact of parking (pages 67-68).